-In GEM’s Doctoral School Michelle has served since 2013 as program director for the DBA Switzerland program, and is currently serving as the program director for the DBA USA and DBA India programs.
+In GEM’s Doctoral School Michelle has served since 2013 as academic director for the DBA Switzerland program, and is currently serving as the program director for the DBA USA and DBA India programs.
 In GEM’s Graduate School of Business between 2009-13 Michelle was program director of the MSc in Marketing program and launched the MSc in Management Consulting Program.
 She has taught and supervised modules on dozens of programs in the school’s many campuses including London, Georgia, Berlin, Shanghai, California State U Northridge, IMT Ghaziabad India, and Paris.

 Among her courses she teaches Intercultural Management, International HRM, Business Ethics, International Negotiation, Research Methods, Global Work & Distributed Business Teams, Western Intellectual History, and Leadership.
 Michelle is very involved in the school’s pedagogical innovation programs focusing on student-centered active learning and Problem-Based Learning (PBL), specifically coordinating Live Business Case methodology in the Parcours Ulysse innovative pedagogy program.
 In addition she works closely with Boston University’s pre-Med and Engineering programs in Grenoble as professor of the program’s social science and ethnography courses.

 Michelle holds Master’s degrees from Université de Grenoble (1991) & Pennsylvania State University (1994), and a PhD from Harvard University (2004).